Journaling is a free world to explore. There is no right or wrong way to do.

 For this, you only need your bible and a pen.
 Art materials such as those detailed in the art journaling technique are optional.

-The main idea is to find spiritual inspiration in the bible, or let the Bible speak to you and give you guidance.
+The main idea is to find spiritual inspiration in the Bible or to let the Bible speak to you and give you guidance.

-You then illuminate on the message by way of doing some art interpretation on the bible pages.
+You then illuminate on the message by interpreting the bible verses in an artistic or creative way.
 These may be one or all of the following:

 - highlighting important verses